Iran–United Kingdom relations: 2009 international arbitration court ruling

-In April 2009 the British government lost its final appeal in the arbitration court of the International Chamber of Commerce at The Hague against a payment of $650 million to Iran.
+In April 2009 the British government lost its final appeal in the arbitration court of the International Chamber of Commerce at The Hague against a payment of £400 million to Iran.
 The money is compensation for an arms deal dating from the 1970s which then did not come about due to the occurrence of the Iranian Revolution.
 The Shah's government had ordered 1,500 Chieftain tanks and 250 Chieftain armoured recovery vehicles (ARVs) in a contract worth £650 million, but only 185 vehicles had been delivered before the revolution occurred.
 The contract also covered the provision of training to the Iranian army and the construction of a factory near Isfahan to build tank parts and ammunition.
 In order to recover some of the costs 279 of the Chieftains were sold to Jordan and 29 of the ARVs to Iraq, who used them against Iran in the Iran–Iraq War.
 The UK continued to deliver tank parts to Iran after the revolution but finally stopped following the outbreak of the Iranian hostage crisis in 1979.

-The British government has itself confirmed it has to pay the money and the ruling, which originated in The Hague, received coverage in The Independent.
-Britain had already placed £486 million with the court in 2002 to pay for any ruling against it.
-The settlement is worth £390 million that will come out of this fund.
-Iran has yet to officially apply to receive the money but when it does so will not receive it, instead it will join £976 million of Iranian assets frozen by the UK due to EU sanctions.
+After the arbitration, the UK settled the debt in March 2022, authorising a £393.8 million payment.
+The government said the transfer complied with sanctions and was earmarked for humanitarian purposes.

 2011 attack on the British Embassy

-On 29 November 2011, despite heavy police resistance, two compounds of the British embassy in Tehran were stormed by Iranian protesters.
-The protesters smashed windows, ransacked offices, set fire to government documents, and burned a British flag.
-Six British diplomats were initially reported by the Iranian semi-official news agency Mehr as being taken hostage, while later reports indicated that in fact they were escorted to safety by the police.
-The storming of the British embassy followed from the 2011 joint American-British-Canadian sanctions and the Iranian government's Guardian Council approving a parliamentary bill expelling the British ambassador as a result of those sanctions.
-A British flag was taken down and replaced by the Iranian flag by the protesters.
-The British Foreign Office responded by saying "We are outraged by this.
-It is utterly unacceptable and we condemn it."
-According to Iranian state news agencies, the protesters were largely composed of young adults.
-On 30 November William Hague announced that all Iranian diplomats had been expelled and given 48 hours to leave the United Kingdom.
+On 28 November 2011, in response to joint U.S., UK, and Canadian sanctions, Iran downgraded relations with the United Kingdom, expelling the British ambassador.
+The next day, despite heavy police resistance, protesters, including students and Basiji, stormed two compounds of the British embassy in Tehran, smashing windows, ransacking offices, burning documents and a British flag, and forcing staff to flee.
+On 30 November 2011, in response to the attack, the UK closed its embassy in Tehran and ordered the Iranian embassy in London closed.
+Foreign secretary William Hague announced that all Iranian diplomats were expelled within 48 hours.
+The British Foreign Office called the attack "utterly unacceptable."